SOLUTIONS

 While the best way to utilize these elements will depend on the specifics of your menu, many restaurants create categories for common options such as sandwiches, salads, or drinks.
 Placing each category in its own column takes ease of navigability to a new level.

-The pieces of a great digital menu in a restaurant come together to form a cohesive whole that together is greater than the sum of its parts.
+Different aspects of great digital menus restaurants come together to form a cohesive whole that together is greater than the sum of its parts.
 This is only possible when each element enhances the others.

 Paying close attention to colors and contrast while you’re putting together your TV menu display allows you to choose which elements pop, and ensures nothing is competing for space or attention.